kral2/docker_proxy_vpn/README.md

 ## How to get started?

-- modify entrypoint.sh.sample script : change your vpn connection url, your user name and rename it to entrypoint.sh
-- execute entrypoint.sh and type your vpn password when prompted
+- execute 0_build_image.sh and type your VPN URL/User/Password when prompted
-- execute 0_build_image.sh to build the container image from the Dockerfile
-- modify start_proxy_vpn.sh.sample script : change `TEST_URL`, `VPN_NAME` and rename it to start_proxy_vpn.sh
+- modify start_proxy_vpn.sh.sample script : change `TEST_URL`, `VPN_NAME`, `IMAGE` and remove the .sample extension
-- execute start_proxy_vpn.sh to create container.
+- execute start_proxy_vpn.sh to create the container.
 - configure your system or your internet browser to use localhost:3233 as your proxy

 ## macOS UX